-The mobile application industry has seen exponential growth over the past few years and mobile apps have become universal and an integral part of our lives.
-Mobile user's expectations have increased multifold as the reliance on these apps has increased.
-As mobile apps are being used as critical tools in our day-to-day lives, the mobile app's quality of the features provided, performance, and user experience become of utmost importance.
+The mobile application industry has experienced tremendous growth in recent years, making mobile apps a ubiquitous and essential part of our daily lives.
+As reliance on these apps has surged, so have user expectations.
+Given that mobile apps are now critical tools in our everyday activities, the quality of features, performance, and user experience is paramount.

 In this post, we will take a look at various mobile debugging tools available that can be used to debug issues reported internally by your QA team as well as by your customers.
 Android alone has a staggering market share of 69.44 percent globally at present.
-Hence in this blog, we will mainly focus on some best debugging tools for Android.
+Hence in this blog, we will mainly focus on some best Android debugging tools.

 In the subsequent sections, we will also cover the debugging tools & capabilities provided by Google and Apple in their respective application development environments, followed by other popular mobile debugging tools.